-USB storage is a workhorse for anyone whose job involves computers.
-Pocketable and simple, there’s always a need to carry critical files around.
-USB storage is the ultimate in digital convenience - whether an affordable flash stick, a fast and powerful solid-state drive (SSD) or a hard disk usually no bigger than a matchbox and without the need for any kind of power supply.
-The floppy disk of the modern age.
+If you're looking for one of the best USB flash drives, you're looking for a small device that's pocketable and simple, which can carry critical files around with zero risk of them being corrupted or lost.
+Basically, USB storage is the ultimate in digital convenience, whether that's an affordable flash stick (or thumb drive), a fast and powerful solid-state drive (SSD) or a hard disk, usually no bigger than a matchbox and without the need for a power supply.
+This, ladies and gentlemen, is the floppy disk of the modern age, and there are options for all users and all budgets.

-For creatives, USB storage is a straightforward way to keep all-important project files backed up, carry a portfolio for demonstration or simply a tool to expand on a computer’s limited internal space for media files.
+For creatives, USB storage is a straightforward way to keep important project files backed up, carry a portfolio for demonstration or house a sizeable amount of the media you like to enjoy while on the move.
 With increasing resolution and file sizes of digital photography and video, that space quickly gets eaten up by 4K video and RAW images.

-But the USB standard is gong through a transition.
-The traditional USB Type-A connector is being superseded by the smaller USB Type-C. On modern Macs, you’ll only find Type-C, and will need a dongle or alternative cable to use older USB devices.
+But the best USB flash drive is going through a transition.
+The traditional USB Type-A connector is being superseded by the smaller USB Type-C. On Apple Macs, for example, you’ll only find Type-C, and will need a dongle or alternative cable to use older USB devices.

 What’s more, performance of USB storage devices can vary wildly.
 This really depends on the device you use.
 Older USB 2.0 flash sticks would chug along at under 20MB/sec which would mean a large backup of 4K videos could take hours.
 USB 3 sticks are much faster than others though and you can expect speeds as high as 450 MB/sec from a USB 3.1 SSD such as the Samsung T3.

-Here we pick out some USB flash storage devices that offer great performance, excellent capacities, and great value for money (especially with early Black Friday deals landing all the time).
+Here we pick out some USB flash storage devices that offer great performance, excellent capacities, and great value for money.

-The Patriot Supersonic Rage 2 is a great little drive, the connector retracts with a push, without needing a separate cap you might lose down the back of the sofa, and it comes in massive capacities ranging from 128GB to a fairly pricey 512GB
+The Patriot Supersonic Rage 2 is the best USB flash drive right now.
+The connector retracts with a push, without needing a separate cap you might lose down the back of the sofa, and it comes in massive capacities ranging from 128GB to a fairly pricey 512GB

 Storage performance is everything, particularly if you suffer from slow internet speeds and can’t make use of cloud storage.
 Whether you’re backing up an absolute ton of files, or running large installers such as the Adobe Creative Suite off an external drive, the faster it goes, the less waiting around there is.